What is a bench warrant? Can you get one for a traffic citation in Florida? And what do you do if you have one?

 In Florida, arrest warrants have no expiry date.
 They remain active until they are served or recalled.

 It is not a good idea to ignore a bench or arrest warrant and hope that it will go away on its own.
-If you discover you have a bench warrant out, it is vital to speak with a criminal lawyer at Florida Ticket Firm as soon as possible, as the consequences can quickly escalate.
+If you discover you have a bench warrant out, it is vital to speak with a bench warrant lawyer at Florida Ticket Firm as soon as possible, as the consequences can quickly escalate.

 Fines and Penalties For Failure to Appear in Florida